na-na-hi/renget/archive/smgenlorePh2P2.md

 -> ![S8 Conq Chaos](https://files.catbox.moe/dk8kzj.jpg) <-

    In her pure seethe, she doesn't notice Neith coming up from behind her - no longer characterized Mercury's teen crush *(all the way back from the Pantheon War Arc)*, but instead is now some kind of ~~ditzy~~ shadow-mastermind - Neith being the one who told Set to wake Tiamat up in the first place.
-Neith's motive being to have Tiamat help fix the broken weave within le Universe caused by Persephone / Cthulhu's fucking around, and the general disruptions from the Gods.
+Neith's motive being, to have Tiamat help fix the broken weave within le Universe caused by Persephone / Cthulhu's fucking around, and the general disruptions from the Gods.
    Neith then introduces the buddies she brought along, which include Terra, Geb, Sylvannus and Cernunnos *~~each of which don't get a single line of dialogue and are treated more like cameos~~*.
 Also Persephone's here!
 Persephone tells Tiamat she's got others who are drifting to her side, Tiamat thus anticipates that lines are slowly being drawn in the sand, for an ensuing conflict she'd wishes she could have avoided - but is inevitable now.

 ***